 Information regarding use and limited distribution

-The information on this website is intended exclusively for professional investors resident or domiciled in Switzerland.
+The information on this website is intended exclusively for qualified investors resident or domiciled in Switzerland.
 It is not intended for publication, use, or distribution to or by any person in a country other than Switzerland.
 In particular, this information is not intended for distribution within the United States of America (USA), to or on behalf of US citizens, or to or on behalf of US persons residing in the USA.

-The information about investment funds on the following pages may also relate to foreign investment funds that may be distributed in Switzerland or from Switzerland to professional investors only.
+The information about investment funds on the following pages may also relate to foreign investment funds that may be distributed in Switzerland or from Switzerland to qualified investors only.
 The Swiss financial market supervisory authority FINMA does not permit distribution to non-qualified investors.

-Professional investors as qualified investors within the meaning of Article 10 of the Swiss Federal Collective Investment Schemes Act of 23 June 2006 (“CISA”) are essentially the following:
+Qualified investors as qualified investors within the meaning of Article 10 of the Swiss Federal Collective Investment Schemes Act of 23 June 2006 (“CISA”) are essentially the following:

 1. regulated financial intermediaries such as banks, securities traders, fund management companies and asset managers of collective investment schemes as well as central banks;